mitravind07/Job-Portal-Platform/README (1).md

 ## 📄 License

 This project currently has no license.
-Add one if you plan to share or deploy publicly.

 ---

 ## 🙌 Acknowledgments

 - Inspired by job platforms like LinkedIn and Indeed.
-- Uses [TMDB](https://www.themoviedb.org/) or similar services for media content (if applicable).